August 5, 2016

 - Offer a reward.

-Contact your health provider to schedule an appointment or to find a CCHHS provider close to you, contact the CCHHS Patient Support Center at 1-312-864-KIDS.
+Contact your health provider to schedule an appointment or to find a CCH provider close to you, contact the CCH Patient Support Center at 1-312-864-KIDS.

 Kim Waterman, Communications Manager